Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Introduction

-Phillips predicted that an amorphous solid must have an open structure with low coordination for TLS to occur, and that it might be possible to depress TLS in tetrahedrally bonded systems such as amorphous silicon ($a$-Si) where the tetrahedral bonding over-constrains the atoms~\cite{Phillips1973}.
-Using internal friction measurements, hydrogenated amorphous silicon ($a$-Si:H) prepared by hot-wire chemical vapor deposition (HWCVD) was the first material found to have orders of magnitude fewer TLS than any other amorphous solid~\cite{Liu1997}.
+The STM also explain other low temperature glassy properties, such as internal friction, $Q^{-1}(T)$, measurements in which the TLS lead to mechanical loss at low temperature.
+Remarkably, the magnitude of $Q^{-1}(T)$ at low T (0.1 - 10 K) has a nearly universal value between 10$^{-3}$ and 10$^{-4}$, a result which has provoked much discussion over the decades without resolution, although a recent publication has suggested an explanation~\cite{Carruzzo2020WhyTemperatures}.
+Several decades ago, Phillips predicted that amorphous solids must have an open structure with low coordination for TLS to occur, and that it might be possible to depress TLS in tetrahedrally bonded systems such as amorphous silicon ($a$-Si) where the tetrahedral bonding over-constrains the atoms~\cite{Phillips1973}, but this prediction had not been tested.
+Recent internal friction and specific heat experiments showed that $a$-Si, without hydrogen, has a TLS density which ranges from vanishingly small to relatively large, determined by growth conditions, with a dependence on density that suggests that TLS originate in low density regions of the material~\cite{Zink2006,Queen2013,Liu2014,Queen2015JNCS}.
+Additionally, earlier work on hydrogenated amorphous silicon ($a$-Si:H) prepared by hot-wire chemical vapor deposition (HWCVD) was the first material found to have orders of magnitude fewer TLS than any other amorphous solids~\cite{Liu1997}.
 This work was followed by measurements of variably low TLS in tetrahedrally-bonded $a$-Si, $a$-Ge, $ta$-C, and their hydrogenated counterparts with and without secondary dopants, where it was suggested that TLS are sensitive to the existence of local underconstrained regions associated with structural inhomogeneities~\cite{Liu1998,Liu2002}.
-In particular, it was thought that hydrogen was critical to completely removing TLS, but hydrogen proved to be an unreliable growth parameter because of the difficulty in controlling the $a$-Si structure and the hydrogen distribution, which depend on growth temperature~\cite{Yang2010}.
-More recently, careful internal friction and specific heat experiments showed that $a$-Si, without hydrogen, has a TLS density which ranges from vanishingly small to relatively large, determined by growth conditions, with a dependence that suggests that TLS originate in low density regions of the material~\cite{Zink2006,Queen2013,Liu2014,Queen2015}.
+In particular, in these internal friction measurements on $a$-Si:H, it was thought that hydrogen was critical to removing TLS, but hydrogen proved to be an unreliable growth parameter because of the difficulty in controlling the $a$-Si structure and the hydrogen distribution, which depend on growth temperature~\cite{Yang2010}, and the subsequent work on $a$-Si, without H, showed that H was in fact not necessary to eliminate TLS~\cite{Queen2013,Liu2014,Queen2015JNCS}.

+In addition to the linear heat capacity term, amorphous insulating solids also generally contain a higher-order excess specific heat term which theories try to explain, such as the theory of random fluctuating transverse elastic constants~\cite{Schirmacher2006ThermalPeak}, the phonon-saddle transition approach~\cite{Grigera2003PhononLiquids}, and the soft-potential model (SPM)~\cite{ilyin1987parameters,Parshin1993SoftGlasses}.
+The latter is one of the most often considered approaches and has achieved good agreement with some experimental results~\cite{Buchenau1991AnharmonicGlasses,Ramos1998BeyondModel,Ramos2004AreDifferent}.
+The SPM postulates the coexistence of acoustic phonons with quasilocalized soft low-frequency modes.
+These modes add a $c_5T^5$ term to the cubic $c_DT^3$ (Debye) and linear $c_1T$ (TLS) terms.